Last Updated on

 With over 24% of the web powered by WordPress, it’s one of those things that is quite literally sweeping the Internet.
 And with WordPress’ next goal of turning that 24% into 50%, it’s clear that WordPress is all the rage.
 So what really are the best WordPress plugins available?

 With so many people out there looking to start a blog and to build a more functional sustainable site with WordPress, more and more folks are looking for easier ways to handle the repetitive stuff.

 That’s where WordPress Plugins come in handy.

 These handy little additions can do wonders for a blog, and some WordPress plugins are so widely used that they have millions of downloads.

 I’ve put together a list of 10 of the best WordPress plugins on the WP Plugins Directory to shine some much-deserved light on some essential WordPress plugins that are reaching for the top.
 Each of these bad boys currently has over 1 million active installs, and they’re ready to make a new home on your WordPress blog, too.

-In this post, I have put together two lists
+In this post, I have put together three lists